houcy/AAnim/README.md

 ## 🍓 What AAnim is

-A(lgorithm)Anim(ation) is a library for data structure and algorithms animation by using a Python library called Manim.
+A(lgorithm)Anim(ation) is a library for creating 3b1b-ish videos on visulizing data structure and algorithms.

 ## 🍓 Installing Dependencies